 Auditing, or sitting in on a course, is not allowed.

 Students must maintain an overall grade point average of 3.0 on a 4.0 scale.
 A minimum grade of “B” (3.0) is necessary in the required courses.

 Transfer credit from courses taken outside of Washington University will not be accepted.
-A maximum of 12 transfer credits will be accepted for courses taken through other Washington University schools and programs.
+A maximum of 12 transfer credits will be accepted for courses taken through other Washington University schools and programs in certain circumstances.
 Medical school coursework will not be accepted for transfer credit.